NIS2 in Austria

 13. Interaction With GDPR and Other Laws in Austria

-The General Data Protection Regulation continues to apply in parallel.
+The General Data Protection Regulation continues to apply concurrently.

 14. Cross-Border Applicability